Bread for diabetics considers two factors; the overall carb load and the roundedness of our meals. Glycaemic starches are killers.

 This is an extremely complex subject.
 For example, cooling and reheating starches reduces their glycaemic index.
 Perhaps you could have vichyssoise that was cooked yesterday, refrigerated overnight and enjoyed for lunch; with added cream and chives.

 It remains a solid question demanding an answer; does refined bread flour constitute a food?
 After millers have removed most of the nutrients would a farmer feed it to his pigs?
-It will certainly fill a hole but how successfully does it satisfy our needs for fibre, vitamins and phytonutrients?
+It will certainly fill a hole but how successfully does it satisfy our need for fibre, vitamins and phytonutrients?

 One large bagel for breakfast and two slices of white bread for lunch amounts to seven servings of refined flour with a 47% greater risk of stroke, according to research in BMJ[1].

-A slice of bread for diabetics enjoyed with a high fibre salad lunch that slows the emptying of the stomach contents and the production of glucose is quite different to a PB&J sandwich alone.
+A slice of bread for diabetics enjoyed with a high-fibre salad lunch that slows the emptying of the stomach contents and the production of glucose is quite different to a PB&J sandwich alone.

 And the question remains too whether white rice should be considered a food.
 To their great cost, eating it themselves and feeding it to their chickens cost literally tens of millions of Indonesians their lives; they died from a B1 deficiency.
 The disease led to the first discovery of the first vitamin; thiamine.